-5.1.6.
+- 5.1.6.
 The DeEthanizer HMO Heaters (H-D1782, H-D2782) is subject to all applicable provisions of 40 CFR 60, Subpart Db, provided that compliance with any more stringent limitation set forth under this permit shall also be demonstrated.
 Testing shall be conducted in accordance with §60.46b.
 Recordkeeping and reporting requirements shall be conducted in accordance with §60.49b.
 These reports shall be submitted in accordance with the timelines and in the order set forth in §60.49b and submitted to the addresses listed in permit condition 3.5.3.

-5.1.7.
-The visible emission standards set forth in 45CSR§2-3.1. (condition 5.1.3.) shall apply at all times except in periods of start-ups, shutdowns and malfunctions.
-Where the Director believes that start-ups and shutdowns are excessive in duration and/or frequency, the Director may require an owner or operator to provide a written report demonstrating that such frequent start-ups and shutdowns are necessary.
+[45CSR13, R13-2818, 6.1.11] - 5.1.7.
+Reserved. - 5.1.8.
+At all times, including periods of startups, shutdowns and malfunctions, owners and operators shall, to the extent practicable, maintain and operate any fuel burning unit(s) including associated air pollution control equipment in a manner consistent with good air pollution control practice for minimizing emissions.
+Determination of whether acceptable operating and maintenance procedures are being used will be based on information available to the Director which may include, but is not limited to, monitoring results, visible emission observations, review of operating and maintenance procedures and inspection of the source.
+[45CSR§2-9.2.]
+(6E, 12E, 13E, 23E, 14E, 24E, 18E, 19E, 20E)